dontpanicdao/dontpanicdao.github.io/README.md

  - Do "About" page with link to github
  - On convertor page would a global switch Dec <==> Hex be better?
  - Save selector as local storage?
+ - get rid of bootstrap
+ - Is the store used or planned to be used?
+If not ==> Remove it

 ## Dev Tools for StarkNet